NaveenGunapaneni/practising_git/src/API/README.md

-# GeoPulse API
+# GeoPulse API - Final Demo Version

-A FastAPI-based user registration and management system with secure authentication, database integration, and comprehensive validation.
+A FastAPI-based property analysis system with secure authentication, satellite imagery processing, and comprehensive environmental change detection.
+This is the final demo version with all production features implemented.

 ## Features